-[the footage can be seen at from 20:55-23:55 in the video at the top of this post.
-What follows is the continuation of my speech after the footage has concluded]
+What follows is the continuation of my speech after the footage has concluded)

 In my years of being vegan and speaking with many, many non-vegans, I have yet to ever hear one reason that even comes close to justifying putting a sentient being through what we just saw.
 Not one.